Hexagon/abstractor/README.md

 ## Nodes

-Nodes are essentially customized functions, which are designed to execute a specific task as efficiently and transparently as possible.
+Nodes are essentially customized functions, which are designed to execute a specific task as efficiently and transparent as possible.

 Some nodes can both receive and emit messages.
 One such example is the json node, which converts the payload to a json string if it is a javascript object and vice versa.

-The nodes connect to eachother thorugh pre-defined events, most nodes emit "success" or "failure" on completion.
+The nodes connect to each other through pre-defined events, most nodes emit "success" or "failure" on completion.
 See the documentation for information on what each node can emit.

-Putting it all together, a example that continously tail a file on changes and output the last 10 rows to the console.
+To put it all together, an example that continously tail a file on changes and output the last 10 rows to the console.

 ```javascript
 var